‘It may take days.’ Election experts warn voters to be patient with results this year

 The problem with Pennsylvania

-Other states, including key battlegrounds Michigan and Pennsylvania, will be experiencing their first elections under laws that allow mail voting for any reason.
+Other states, including key battleground states of Michigan and Pennsylvania, will be experiencing their first elections under laws that allow for mail voting for any reason.

-If these states emerge as deciding factors — as they were in 2016 — then Americans should prepare to go to sleep Tuesday night without a clear winner in the race between Trump and former Vice President Joe Biden
+If these states emerge as the deciding factor in the presidential election—as they were in 2016—then Americans should prepare to go to sleep Tuesday night without a clear winner in the race between President Donald Trump and former Vice President Joe Biden.

-Hasen said he is praying the race doesn’t come down to Pennsylvania.
+Hasen said he is praying the presidential race doesn’t come down to Pennsylvania.

-The law to expand mail voting in Pennsylvania was passed before the pandemic hit.
-But it has caused demand for mail ballots to skyrocket and put increased pressure on election officials in a state that has never run an election with a significant volume of mail.
+The law to expand mail voting in Pennsylvania was passed before the pandemic hit, but it has caused demand for mail ballots to skyrocket and has put increased pressure on election officials in a state that hasn’t previously run an election with significant mail voting.

 “They were already expecting a huge ramp-up,” Hasen said.
 “It takes a long time to process absentee ballots because before you count them you have to make sure they’re valid.
 The message has to be patience.
 If it’s very close, it may take days.
 You have to avoid the noise.”

-Like Kansas, Pennsylvania will be accepting mail ballots through Friday.
+Similar to Kansas, Pennsylvania will also be accepting mail ballots through Friday.
 However, the state has different rules for when it can begin processing mail ballots that arrive before the Election Day.

 In Kansas, election offices are allowed to begin procedural work, such as verifying signatures, as mail ballots arrive.
 That means the first votes tabulated on election night in Kansas will be the ballots that arrived before Election Day.